carlosrm9/ska-serverless/Calibration/README.md

 #### Calibration scripts
 This folder contains the scripts needed to perform a basic calibration and cleaning of an observation using CASA.
-It is particularized to NGC5921.fits, but it can be changed.
+It is particularized to NGC5921.fits (not uploaded for its size), but it can be changed.

 To execute these scripts using Docker, use: